bigchaindb/site/_src/_guides/tutorial-token-launch.md

 You will learn:

-- How BDB can be used to record the transactions made by a token distribution launch
+- How BigchainDB can be used to record the transactions made by a token distribution launch
 - How to use divisible assets on BigchainDB

-We show, how divisible assets work in BigchainDB by showing, how you could create your own token launch on BigchainDB.
+We show how divisible assets work in BigchainDB by showing how you could create your own token launch on BigchainDB.
 The token distribution is represented by divisible assets (tokens) linked to one specific application (company/network).

 When creating a divisible asset in BigchainDB, the number of the sub-assets that you want to create should be specified.

 # Create divisible asset

 ```js
 const nTokens = 10000
 let tokensLeft